 The defined contribution pension fund and defined contribution provident fund are governed by the Pension Funds Act of 1956 and are open to new members and members who have elected to transfer from the defined benefit funds.

 Actuarial valuations of the defined benefit pension and provident funds were conducted as at the end of each of the three preceding financial years and the actuary found the funds to be in a sound financial position.
-An actuarial review conducted as at 31 March 2021 showed that in respect of both the defined benefit pension fund and the defined benefit provident fund, the present value of the obligation was adequately covered by the fair value of the scheme assets.
+An actuarial review conducted as at 31 March 2022 showed that in respect of both the defined benefit pension fund and the defined benefit provident fund, the present value of the obligation was adequately covered by the fair value of the scheme assets.

-The most recent actuarial valuation of plan assets and present value of defined benefits obligations were carried out for the current and prior annual financial years by Old Mutual Actuarial Consultants, fellow of the Institute of Actuaries of South Africa.
+The most recent actuarial valuation of plan assets and present value of defined benefits obligations were carried out for the current and prior annual financial years by Old Mutual Actuarial Consultants, fellow of the Institute of Actuaries of South Africa and as per the signed report.
 The present value of the defined benefits obligations and the related current service cost were measured using the Projected Unit Credit Method.

-Defined benefit pension fund 2021 2020
+Defined benefit pension fund Net asset balance currently recognised

+2022 2021

 R '000 R '000

-Present value of funded obligations - 305

-Fair value of plan assets - (2,370)

-Surplus (2,065)

-Asset not recognised due to asset ceiling (2,065)

-Net asset balance currently recognised

-Amount allowed as a reduction of future contributions 3,892 3,655
+Amount allowed as a reduction of future contributions - 3 892

-Amount utilized for contributions (3,892) (3,655)
+Amount utilized for contributions (3 892)

-Asset as per balance sheet
+Asset as per balance sheet - -